 Two Transistor Model of SCR and its working principle

 Theoretically, the four layers of the SCR are taken as a small circuit that consists of two transistors, PNP and NPN.
 This can be seen in figure 2.
 In figure 2(b) it can be observed that P2 forms the emitter of Q1 and base of Q2.
 N1 forms the base of Q1 and the collector for Q2.

-The Q2 base-emitter junction will become more forward biased which would switch on Q1.
-This would result in both the transistors to remain operating even if the gating pulse is removed.
+The Q2 base-emitter junction will become more forward-biased which would switch on Q1.
+This would result in both the transistors remaining operating even if the gating pulse is removed.
 A large current is observed to be flowing through the P1 anode (A) and N2 cathode (K).
 The resistance between the anode and cathode falls to zero and only a load current in the SCR circuit can now limit the flow of current.
 Each transistor collector is now supplying a large current to the base of the other transistor.

 The SCR can be forced out of conduction in two ways:

 Anode Current interruption

 Anode current interruption can be done by breaking the anode current path by either providing a path around the SCR or by dropping the anode voltage to such a point that the anode current is less than the holding current.